airbytehq/airbyte/docs/understanding-airbyte/jobs.md

    2. Returning job output, including any error messages. \(See [Airbyte Specification](airbyte-protocol.md) to understand the output of each worker type.\)
    3. Telemetry work e.g. tracking the number and size of records within a sync.

-Conceptually, **workers contain the complexity of all non-connector job operations**.
+Conceptually, **workers contain the complexity of all non-connector-related job operations**.
 This lets each connector be as simple as possible.

 ### Worker Types